 Hong Kong is located on the coast of Southeast China which is a major stopover point of the bird migration route.
 The wide varieties of local habitats contribute to the diversity of the birds.
 These habitats include shrublands, woodlands, coastal environment, farmlands, and wetlands such as mangroves, mudflats, reedbeds, fishponds and gei wais (inter-tidal shrimp ponds).

-This Department has published the following pamphlets, please click the following icons to download:
+This Department has published the following leaflets and posters, please click the following icons to download: